elistevens/xws-spec/README.md

 MAY fail when imported into other applications.

-### Checking should also be implemented by the app importing a squadron,
+### Checking should also be implemented by the app importing a squadron
-including ensuring that:
+Imporint applications should ensure that:
-* Point totals are correct
+* Point totals are correct, or failing that, the `points` key is dropped/ignored
 * There are no illegal upgrades
 * Factions are not mixed